Share your love

 Load Metasploit msfcrawler module on Debian 12

-At this point, you need to load the msfcrawler module by using the command below.
+In this step of Install Metasploit on Debian 12 Bookworm, you need to load the msfcrawler module by using the command below.
 The msfcrawler module is for crawling websites to find vulnerabilities in web applications.

 msf6 > use auxiliary/scanner/http/crawler